 4. Walking shoes

 Start your trip on the right foot with a comfortable pair of shoes.
 If you’re going to spend your days in Spain sightseeing and visiting prominent landmarks, you don’t want your feet to be crammed into a pair of heels.
+Black walking shoes are the best choice, as they go with everything.

 5. Swimwear & flip flops